dempseymarka/Lentil_Disease_GWAS/README.md

 # Lentil_Disease_GWAS
-This project contains phenotypic and genetic data used to perform GWAS on a 307-member lentil population tested in 4 environments in South Carolina, as well as a file summarizing significant SNPs.
+This project contains phenotypic and genetic data used to perform GWAS on a 307-member lentil population that was evaluated in 4 environments in South Carolina, as well as a file summarizing significant SNPs.